PlanH Healthy Communities Grant Program FAQs

 For more ideas and resources visit the following links:

-Q: Can communities apply for both of the 2020 PlanH Healthy Community Grants (the Community Connectedness Grant and the Healthy Community Engagement Grant)?
+Q: Can communities apply for both of the 2021 PlanH Healthy Community Grants (the Community Connectedness Grant and the Healthy Public Policy Grant)?

-A: Yes, communities can submit an application to both calls for proposals.
-However, depending on the volume of applications, communities are not as likely to receive funding for both areas.
+A: Yes.
+Communities can submit an application to both streams.
+However, depending on the volume of applications, communities are unlikely to receive funding for both areas.

 Q: Can an applicant apply for more than one activity?

-A: Yes, local governments may submit multiple, separate applications for separate activities.
+A: Yes.
+Applicants may submit multiple, separate applications for separate activities.
 For example, if you wish to fund three activities, you must submit three separate applications.
 However, it is unlikely that more than one project will be funded.

 Q: We have received funding from previous streams of PlanH funding.
 Are we exempt from applying again?

-A: Previous grant recipients can apply; however, a final report for the earlier activities must be submitted before applying for an additional grant.
+A: Previous grant recipients can apply; however, all final reporting for earlier activities must have been completed and submitted before applicants will be considered for a new granting cycle.
 Applicants must also demonstrate how the new activities differ from and/or build on the work completed as part of earlier activities.

-Q: Is this opportunity only available for municipalities or can non-profits apply independently?
+Q: Is this opportunity only available for local and Indigenous governments or can non-profits apply independently?

 Q: Are these grants available to entrepreneurs?